McDonald's CEO Reveals The Brand's 4 Biggest Problems

 McDonald’s is struggling to get back on top.

-The fast food giant reported Tuesday that global same-store sales dropped 3.3% in the third quarter.

-The company has lost market share to fast-casual brands like Chipotle and better-burger restaurants like Five Guys.
+The fast food giant has lost market share to fast-casual brands like Chipotle and better-burger restaurants like Five Guys.

-In a recent call with investors and analysts, CEO Don Thompson revealed the four biggest issues facing the brand — and how he planned to fix them.
+In a recent call with investors and analysts, CEO Don Thompson revealed the four biggest issues facing the brand — and how he plans to fix them.

 1. Offering the best value.
 McDonald’s spent several years experimenting with high-end items like Angus beef burgers and Chicken Selects.
 By focusing on this, McDonald’s ignored one of its biggest strengths.